REALEVR/REAL-EVR-ARTWORKS/replit.md

 - January 24, 2025: Updated schema to use pg-core instead of mysql-core
 - January 24, 2025: Converted database connection to use node-postgres
 - January 24, 2025: Project successfully running on Replit environment
+- January 24, 2025: User requested Supabase integration for "realevr" project with "artworks" database
+- January 24, 2025: Prepared application for Supabase connection with SSL support
+- January 24, 2025: Successfully connected to Supabase "realevr" project with "artworks" database
+- January 24, 2025: Created database tables and login accounts in Supabase

 Changelog:
 - June 24, 2025.
 Initial setup